stac-utils/pystac-client/docs/quickstart.rst

 CLI
 ~~~

-Use the CLI to quickly make searches and output or save the results.
+Use the CLI to quickly make item- or collection-level searches and
+output or save the results.

 The ``--matched`` switch performs a search with limit=1 so does not get
 any Items, but gets the total number of matches which will be output to